Sherry Turkle: The Second Self

 In The Second Self (1984), Turkle defines the computer as more than just a tool, but part of our everyday personal and psychological lives.
 She looks at how computers affect the way we look at ourselves and our relationships with others, claiming that technology defines the way we think and act.
 Turkle's book allows us to view and reevaluate our own relationships with technology.

 In her process of evaluating our relationships with computers, Turkle interviews children, college students, engineers, AI scientists, hackers and personal computer owners in order to further understand our relationships with computers and how we interact with them on a personal level.
 The interviews showed that computers are both a part of our selves as well as part of the external world.
 In this book, Turkle tries to figure out why we think of computers in such psychological terms, how this happens and what this means for all of us.

 Life on the Screen

-In Life on the Screen (1995), Turkle presents a study of how people's use of the computer has evolved over time, and the profound effect that this machine has on its users.
-The computer, which connects millions of people across the world together, is changing the way we think and see ourselves.
-Although it was originally intended to serve as a tool to help us to write and communicate with others, it has more recently transformed into a means of providing us with virtual worlds which we can step into and interact with other people.
-The book discusses how our everyday interactions with computers affect our minds and the way we think about ourselves.
-In particular, interacting with these virtual worlds, especially through language, can shift a unitary sense of self into one with a multiplicity of identities.

-Turkle also discusses the way our human identity is changing due to the fading boundary between humans and computers, and how people now have trouble distinguishing between humans and machines.
-It used to be thought that humans were nothing like machines, because humans had feelings and machines did not.
-However, as technology has improved, computers have become more and more human-like, and these boundaries had to be redrawn.
-People now compare their own minds to machines, and talk to them freely without any shame or embarrassment.
-Turkle questions our ethics in defining and differentiating between real life and simulated life.
+Turkle published the book Life on the Screen in 1995 about the rising use of the computer and its effect on how users think and see themselves.
+Originally intended as a tool to write and communicate, the computer gave rise to virtual worlds in which users enter and interact, a behavior which may cause users to have a more collective sense of identity.
+Turkle argued that the distinction between humans and computers had faded as computers became more and more human-like.
+Previously, people saw themselves as separate from machines due to machines' lack of emotion, but later began to compare the human mind to machines and talk to computers freely, without shame.
+Turkle questioned the ethics of differentiating between real life and simulated life.